Regular ticket : 16 euros

 About the exhibition

-From the "Nixon Drawings" series to the artist's final paintings, the Musée Picasso exhibition highlights the porosity Guston skilfully maintained between the grotesque, caricatured verve of his drawings and the expressive power of his paintings.
-A transfer of energy takes place, nourished by a black humor that lends his work a grating depth, making him a kind of Kafka or Gogol of painting.
+From the Nixon Drawings series to the artist's final paintings, the exhibition at the Picasso Museum will highlight the porosity skillfully maintained by Guston between the grotesque and caricatural verve of his drawings and the expressive power of his painting.
+A transfer of energy takes place, fueled by a dark humor that gives his work a caustic depth, making him a kind of painting equivalent to Kafka or Gogol.

 CURATION OF THE EXHIBITION